beramaks/starting-new-project-css/README.md

         }
     }

-This is a bit better, because generated CSS will be flat.
+This is a bit better because generated CSS will be flat.
 But searching for ".menu-list__item" will give you 0 results:

     .menu-list {
         list-style-type: none;